 The Formaldehyde Vapor Monitor can be used to measure personal exposure or room concentrations.
-This monitoring badge will be accepted in as accurate in any inspection or dispute, because it is validated for accuracy, and analyzed in an AIHA accredited laboratory.
+This monitoring badge will be accepted in as accurate in any inspection or dispute, because it is validated for accuracy, and analyzed in an AIHA-LAP, LLC accredited laboratory.

 Indoor Air Quality

 For measurement of indoor air quality, The EPA and The American Lung Assoc. recommend a maximum level of 0.1 ppm.
 Some people may be sensitive to lower levels.
 The monitoring badge should be placed in the room for about 24 hours.
 Then it will be accurate at a level of 0.003 ppm (3 parts per billion).
 For a 48 hour exposure, the minimum level is even lower.

 It is very easy to do the test.
 Expose the monitoring device in the area to be tested.
 The optimum exposure time is 24 hours.
 Return for analysis in the envelope provided.
 Results are available within 48 hours.
 The price includes the testing and written report.

 Measurment of personal exposure is very easy.
 Clip the monitoring badge near the breathing zone.
 Record the star time of the test.
 Return in to the laboratory in the mailer provided.
 Results are available in less than 48 hours.

 Each person who uses formaldehyde as a regular part of their job must have their exposure monitored periodically, according to OSHA regulations.